 Even though winter months tend to be a little wetter, we wouldn’t hesitate to book a Hawaii vacation in the winter.
-In fact, we tend to go to Hawaii quite often in the winter and it’s been very rare that we’ve encountered rain.
+In fact, we tend to go to Hawaii quite often in the winter because we love the humpback whale season in Hawaii.
+Even in the wetter, winter months, t’s been very rare that we’ve encountered rain.
 We’ve never had a full day that was a complete rainout.

 The following chart shows the average monthly rainfall levels based on data collected at Kauai’s main airport in Lihue.
 With 2.3 inches of rain or less, the driest months range from April through September.
 The rainiest month is December at 5.2 inches of rain.